elijahc/cugammadex/docs/r/chco.md

 ### End of day:

-Ask for feedback and go feedback with your attending before leaving on a daily basis.
+Ask for feedback and with your attending before leaving on a daily basis.
 Please be proactive and help to facilitate this.

 If you get out of the OR more than an hour before your colleagues, please work as a team and help your fellow resident with pre-ops if they are going to be stuck there late.
 You can either break them out or see their inpatients for them.
 This is especially helpful when a resident has a late case one day with a busy ENT/urology room the following day (sometimes up to 10 pre-ops).